 Make sure your child takes the entire prescription.

 Most children can take antibiotics without a problem.
 However, side effects can occur.
-Call the doctor if your child shows any of the following:
+Call your health care provider if your child shows any of the following:

 In rare cases, an allergic reaction may cause breathing problems that require immediate medical care.
 If your child develops problems breathing, has swelling of the lips or tongue, or collapses, call 911.